hughharford/condorgp/README.md

 [![Build Status](https://dev.azure.com/hughharford/CONDOR_GP/_apis/build/status%2Fhughharford.condorgp?branchName=refs%2Fpull%2F17%2Fmerge)](https://dev.azure.com/hughharford/CONDOR_GP/_build/latest?definitionId=1&branchName=refs%2Fpull%2F17%2Fmerge)

 # About CondorGP
 - This is a highly ambitious Fintech AI project.
-- Description: genetic programming
+- Description: the AI used is not Deep Learning (although NNs will be used), at the high level, genetic programming (GP) is the approach.
+- - GP outputs are live code, and GP is well known for athropomorphised ingenuity and cleverness.
-- Data Source: various tbc, expected quant market history only, for initial hypothesis
+- Data Source: various, including quant market history, for initial hypothesis
-- Type of analysis: backtested evolving algorithms created by DEAP, with fitness function specified by us.
+- Type of analysis: backtested evolving algorithms created by DEAP, with fitness function specified by GP.
+Backtesting undertaken by Nautilus Trader.

 # Startup the project
 The initial setup.